The Mission of Texas High Plains Writers

 Amarillo, incorporated in 1899, is younger than any of the fifty largest cities in the continental United States.
 Yet Panhandle Professional Writers, a still-growing organization based here, is one of the oldest continuously run groups of its kind in the country.

-In the early years, PPW meetings, in members' homes, were quite the hoity-toity social occasions.
+In the early years, Panhandle Pen Women meetings, in members' homes, were quite the hoity-toity social occasions.
 Many members came by train and stayed in hotels.
-Sixty years later, times had changed and lots of other things changed in the world.
-Most women writers also held down other jobs.
+Sixty years later, times had changed.
+Most women writers now also held down other jobs.

-In January 1983, the PPW membership approved a change in meeting dates from Tuesdays to Saturdays -- and right away our attendance increased.
+In January 1983, the Panhandle Professional Writers membership approved a change in meeting dates from Tuesdays to Saturdays -- and right away our attendance increased.

-Since everyone usually referred to the club by its initials, we wanted to keep the same ones.
-No one came up with anything logical to go with the second "P" besides "Professional," and that was proposed to the membership.
+Men have always been welcome in Panhandle Pen Women, but, understandably, very few ever joined.
+Realizing the organization would be much stronger if it included everyone, a name change was proposed in in 1987.
+Since everyone usually referred to the club by its initials, the board wanted to keep the same acronym.
+W was changed to Writers, but no one could come up with better change for the second P than Professional, and that was proposed to the membership.
 As President Doris Meredith editorialized in the PPW Window, "What was once appropriate and proper becomes limiting. . . .
 I suspect Laura Hamner was farsighted enough to recognize that times would change."
 She noted that PPW's constitution had never restricted membership on the basis of gender, or anything else.
 But "its name, Panhandle Pen Women; did, and does."

 At the regular meeting in September 1987, members approved the bylaws change to "Panhandle Professional Writers, originally Panhandle Pen Women."
 Our male membership has steadily increased, much to our benefit.
 We pride ourselves on our diversity.